numero2/contao-opengraph3/README.md

 About
 --
-Implementation of OpenGraph tags and Twitter Cards for Contao 4.
+Implementation of OpenGraph tags and Twitter Cards for Contao.
+[Read more](https://www.numero2.de/contao/erweiterungen/opengraph3.html)

 System requirements
 --